Professor Eric Goldman (formerly Eric Schlachter)

 Santa Clara University School of Law

 2. Prerequisites.
-This class is a general survey class in nature and thus there are no prerequisites other than completion of the first year courses.
-Some students have found copyright law and first amendment law classes were helpful.
-If you do not have experience using the Internet, you will need to gain this experience during the class.
+There are no prerequisites other than first year courses.
+Prior background in copyright law and First Amendment law may be helpful.
+If you do not have prior online experience, you will need to spend significant time during the semester to obtain online experience.

-6. High Technology Certificate.
-This class is approved for credit towards the High Technology Law Certificate.
+6. Certificate Program.
+This class is tentatively approved for credit towards the High Technology Law Certificate.

 Eric Goldman (formerly Eric Schlachter)